cloudmesh/client/docs/source/configuration.rst

 In case you have an account on http::/portal.futuresystems.org the integration can be done automatically for you with the account information available to you.
-The best way is to configure first your ssh client to conveniently log into india the machine wher eyou can find the configuration information.
+The best way is to configure first your ssh client to conveniently log into india the machine where you can find the configuration information.
 To do so, please edit the following file